 Seip, Lewis G.

 Sigman, Marcus A.

 Uhler, John E.

 Weygandt, Benneville (Alternate Spelling: Wieand; shown on the rolls as “captain’s servant,” according to historian James L. Schaadt)

 Wilson, James M.

-* Note: Among the discrepancies between various unit rosters, Joseph T. Wilt is shown on one list as a 1st Sergeant, but in Hauser’s History of Lehigh County as a 2nd Lieutenant.
-Additionally, one rosters indicates that John E. Webster was a 2nd Corporal while historian James Schaadt’s roster indicates that he was the unit’s 1st Sergeant.
+* Note: Among the discrepancies between various unit rosters, Joseph T. Wilt is shown on one list as a First Sergeant, but in Hauser’s History of Lehigh County as a Second Lieutenant.
+Additionally, one rosters indicates that John E. Webster was a Second Corporal while historian James Schaadt’s roster indicates that he was the unit’s First Sergeant.

 ** Note: Ignatz Gresser was recognized “for extraordinary heroism … while serving with Company D, 128th Pennsylvania, in action at Antietam, Maryland” when he received the Medal of Honor on 17 September 1862.
 Corporal Gresser distinguished himself by carrying a wounded fellow Union soldier from the battlefield while under enemy fire.

 1. Berlin, Alfred, et. al. Proceedings and Papers Read Before the Lehigh County Historical Society.
-Allentown: Lehigh County Historical Society, 1922.
+Allentown, Pennsylvania: Lehigh County Historical Society, 1922.

-2. Hauser, James J. A History of Lehigh County Pennsylvania From the Earliest Settlements to the Present Time including much Valuable Information for the use of Schools Families Libraries.
-Allentown: Jacks, the Printer, 1902.
+2. Hauser, James J. A History of Lehigh County Pennsylvania from the Earliest Settlements to the Present Time Including Much Valuable Information for the Use of Schools Families Libraries.
+Allentown, Pennsylvania: Jacks, the Printer, 1902.